sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/holidays.md

 1. Go to [Google calendar](https://calendar.google.com/)
 2. Click 'Settings' (top right)
 3. Click 'Add a calendar' (on the navigation bar to the left)
-4. Select 'Browse' calendars of interest
+4. Select 'Browse calendars of interest'
 5. Under Regional holidays, click 'Browse all'
-6. Select the country you'd like to add :earth_africa:
+6. Select the country you'd like to add